 What makes a credit card the best?
 The best credit cards on the market come with plenty of perks that you can’t get with any other product.
 Those special perks can include things like cash-back rewards, travel insurance, and price protection.
-Or, they can get you free travel, make your life easier with concierge services and better purchase return policies, or boost you into the lap of luxury with exclusive travel and dining amenities.
+They can get you free travel, make your life easier with concierge services and better purchase return policies, or boost you into the lap of luxury with exclusive travel and dining amenities.
 To qualify, you usually need good to excellent credit.
-Furthermore, if you want to find the best offer for your unique situation, you should conduct some initial research on the best credit card offers and what they entail.
+Furthermore, if you want to find the best offer for your unique situation, you should conduct some initial research on the best credit card offers in 2016 and what they entail.
 This guide divides cards into these 4 types below.
 Click on any one of the links to be taken straight to that section of this guide.

 - Credit Cards By Best Offers: The best current promotional offers

 - Credit Cards By Card Type: rewards, cash back, business, student, balance transfer

 - Credit Cards By Credit Score: from excellent to bad, there are options for everyone